gearboxworks/docker-postgresql/README.md

 `./postgresql -flag1 -flag2 variable`

-`./launch postgresql:9.5.21 -flag1 -flag2 variable`
+`./launch postgresql:11.7 -flag1 -flag2 variable`

 Gearbox containers may have multiple executables that can be run.
 The postgresql Gearbox container has the following available commands:
 - `clusterdb` - will execute `/usr/local/bin/clusterdb` within the container.
 - `createdb` - will execute `/usr/local/bin/createdb` within the container.
 - `createlang` - will execute `/usr/local/bin/createlang` within the container.
 - `createuser` - will execute `/usr/local/bin/createuser` within the container.
-- Is the default command and will execute `/usr/local/bin/psql` within the container.
+- The default command will execute `/usr/local/bin/psql` within the container.
 - `dropdb` - will execute `/usr/local/bin/dropdb` within the container.
 - `droplang` - will execute `/usr/local/bin/droplang` within the container.
 - `dropuser` - will execute `/usr/local/bin/dropuser` within the container.